aaronicsubstances/bridge-arithmetic/README.md

   - multiplication procedure with only one single digit counting number
   - multiplication procedure with no single digit counting numbers
   - multiplication with single digit counting numbers by memory recall
-- multiplication without counting numbers operand as equivalent to ratio preservation (aka scaling)
+- multiplication without counting numbers operand as equivalent to ratio duplication (aka scaling) in 2D Euclidean geometry

 Ways to teach division
+- division in which both numbers are counting numbers
+  - continuum versus discrete distinction in reality, and the resulting difference in
+  - division which results in integer quotient and possible remainder through repeated subtraction
     - division as chunking, like creating stick bundles
     - division as partition, like 50-50 sharing
-- continuum versus discrete distinction in reality, and the resulting difference in division which results in integer quotient and possible remainder, versus division which results in fraction quotient and no remainder
+  - division which results in fraction quotient and no remainder
+- division in which one number is not a counting number, as equivalent to ratio creation in 2D Euclidean geometry

 NB:
 - beware of dependency of arithmetic procedures for counting numbers, on arithmetic of zero